 An export path rule tells memoQ where it must export finished translation.
 The rule defines a folder and a document name: When you use the Export (stored path) command, memoQ saves the finished translation to this folder and under that name.

 memoQ can check many things in the translation automatically.
-In memoQ, the automatic checks are called quality assurance checks.
+In memoQ, these automatic checks are called quality assurance checks.
 A QA settings resource tells memoQ what to check and how.
-For example, you can choose to check terminology, consistency, length.
+For example, you can choose to check terminology, consistency, and segment length.
 Or, you can simply check the inline tags only.

 memoQ knows about Linguistic Quality Assurance.
 This is a way of adding human feedback to documents.
 The human reviewers can structure and formalize their feedback, and grade the translations if necessary.
 You use the LQA options - LQA models - to enter these and report about them.
 An LQA model defines error categories.
 You can use these to score the errors, grade the translations.
 Some models allow you to fail a translation.